 Programme aims and objectives

-- support paediatric epilepsy services to identify and address gaps in care provision, including forging or strengthening links with other parts of healthcare service, schools and support organisations,
+Our aim is to support paediatric epilepsy services to identify and address gaps in care provision, including forging or strengthening links with other parts of healthcare service, schools and support organisations.

-- assess the training and support needs of paediatric epilepsy services in order to optimise care,
+- assessing the training and support needs of paediatric epilepsy services in order to optimise care overran eight-month period,

 - provide ongoing advice and support to teams implementing service improvements, ensure collection of intervention measures to assess impact,

-- enable information and good practice sharing via the OPEN UK network,
+- enable information and good practice sharing via programme events, RCPCH conferences, NHS England and national epilepsy oversight group, project stakeholders and the OPEN UK network.

 Training facilitators provide support for each of the teams in designing, implementing and monitoring their project interventions alongside monthly coaching sessions Ultimately, each member of the teams will feel a sense of empowerment and gain leadership skills in spreading improvement in their networks, following the programme’s completion.

-Working with the Epilepsy12 Audit team, Open UK networks and the National Epilepsy Programme board the QI Facilitators are to develop relationships encourage change and offer support to unit’s multi-disciplinary clinical teams.
+Working with stakeholders such as national epilepsy charities, Epilepsy12 audit team, Open UK networks and the National Epilepsy Programme board the QI Facilitators and advisors are to develop relationships encourage change and offer support to unit’s multi-disciplinary clinical teams.

 Specifically, the QI activity of the Audit and Facilitators should provide;